 Return on Investment

 It doesn’t matter who invests in eSIM architecture; the return on investment is still the scary bit.
 This is especially true in light of dropping mobile data and roaming prices that are consistently pressuring carriers’ margins.
-The cost of deploying an eSIM solution is high considering the limited use cases and the fact that “keeping things as-is” is made possible as there have been no serious disruptors on the market.
+The cost of deploying an eSIM solution is high considering the limited Applications and the fact that “keeping things as-is” is made possible as there have been no serious disruptors on the market.
 In other words, the current name of the game by carriers is “wait and see.”
 Carriers are motivated to keep the status quo as long as possible and postpone all serious investments.
 On the other hand, technology deployers such as GnD, Gemalto, IDEMIA and other eUICC manufacturers have heavily invested to develop a fully certified and interoperable solution.

 Changing Geographic Regulations